vikramshah1016/MyChatApp/README.md

 # MyChatApp

-This App is React Native project Aim to bild Voice and video call
+This App is React Native project Aim to build Voice and video call for mobile apps